vrosu/thingworx-pdfgenerator-extension/README.md

 Please open issues and feel free to fork it.

+This Extension is provided **as-is and** **without** warranty or support.<br>
+As a consequence, it is **not** tested with each new ThingWorx release version.<br>
+If issues are found, the relevant fix needs to be implemented by customers or an implementation partner.<br>
-This Extension is provided as-is and without warranty or support.
-It is not part of the PTC product suite.
-Users are free to use, fork and modify them at their own risk.
-Community contributions are welcomed and can be accepted based on their content.
+It is not part of the PTC product suite. <br>

+Users are free to use, fork and modify them at their own risk.<br>

+Community contributions for fixes or enhancements are welcomed and can be accepted based on their content.